RSlover521/Create-Transit-Tickets/README.md

 - Create Deployer ticket printing
 - Route-specific and zone-based tickets
 - Configurable default ticket types and allowed durations
-- Optional compatibility with other Create transit and security add-ons
+- Optional compatibility with other Create transit and security add-onsS

 Planned features may change as development continues.